 Associate Professor | Distinguished Teaching Fellow | Founder and Faculty Director, Berkeley Fintech Program | Lead Fintech Researcher, Wells Fargo Lab for Banking & Financial Services

-Prof. Yaniv Konchitchki is a full-time tenured associate professor at UC Berkeley’s Haas School of Business.
-He received his PhD in Business Administration from Stanford’s Graduate School of Business, and MSc in Statistics from Stanford’s Statistics Department.
-He also holds a CPA license.
+He is a full-time tenured associate professor at UC Berkeley’s Haas School of Business.
+His PhD is from Stanford’s Graduate School of Business, and he also holds a CPA license and an MSc from Stanford’s Statistics.
 Before receiving his PhD, he worked a number of years as a CPA and Senior Financial Analysis Expert for PwC as well as an Economist.